shipyardapp/Shipyard-Documentation/docs/blueprint-library/rudderstack/rudderstack-check-sync-status.md

 title: Rudderstack Template - Check Sync Status (Deprecated)
 hide_title: true
 sidebar_label: Check Sync Status (Deprecated)
-description: Information about Shipyard's low-code Rudderstack Check Sync Status (Deprecated) blueprint.
+description: Information about Platform's low-code Rudderstack Check Sync Status (Deprecated) blueprint.
 Check for the status of a Rudderstack source.
 The Vessel's exit code and status will match the status of the latest sync.
 keywords:
     - rudderstack
     - blueprint